 The goal of the Youth Homelessness Demonstration Program (YHDP) is to support the development and implementation of a coordinated community approach to preventing and ending youth homelessness and sharing that experience with and mobilizing communities around the country toward the same end.
 The population to be served by the demonstration program is youth experiencing homelessness, including unaccompanied and pregnant or parenting youth.

 for Coordinated Entry

 The Lake County Continuum of Care will be dedicating the allocated $12,121 of the CoC Bonus to building a bridge between HMIS and the Care Coordination System to strengthen Coordinated Entry for the LCCoC.

 The Lake County Continuum of Care is Pleased to Announce the Renewal of Sunrise Special Services for the Domestic Violence Bonus.

 The Lake County Continuum of Care (LCCoC) is pleased to announce the availability of up to $50,000 through the Continuum of Care Competition Program for Domestic Violence. to prevent, prepare for and respond to individuals and families in a domestic violence program who are experiencing homelessness or receiving homeless assistance, in Lake County.

 Priorty 3 - 2021 Planning Grant

-The Planning Grant will be dedicating the allocated $7,272 of the Planning Grant to continuing the HMIS for the LCCoC.
+The Planning Grant will be dedicating the allocated $7,272 of the Planning Grant to continuing HMIS and CES for the LCCoC.